bxparks/rpn83p/docs/USER_GUIDE_BASIC.md

       is pushed into the `X` register.
     - This is the one case where an empty string in the input buffer is not the same as a `0`.
-- On the HP-42S, the `ON/EXIT` button always terminates the input and places the input value into the `X` register.
-This seems to be a side-effect of the `ON/EXIT` causing the exit of the current menu bar.
-    - On RPN83P, I decided that menu navigation should *not* cause input termination whenever possible.
-This allows the user to start entering a number, then navigate to a different menu folder, then continue entering the number.
-    - Since the `ON/EXIT` button is used to navigate the menu hierarchy, it cannot cause input termination, unlike the HP-42S.
-    - The only exceptions are menus which change the rendering of the values on the RPN stack, for example:
-        - `BASE` menu folder, which interprets the values on the RPN stack as integers not floating point numbers
-        - `FIX`, `SCI`, `ENG`, which render floating point numbers with different number of significant digits
-        - `RECT`, `PRAD`, `PDEG`, which render complex numbers in different formats

 ### Input Limitations